North Road Academy

 - How will we be involved in the decisions about the learning of our children and young people?

-Here at Northroad Academy, parent/carers voice is very important and we aim to respond to all comments or concerns as soon as possible.
+Here at North Road Academy the voice and opinions of parent/guardians/carers is very important and we aim to respond to all comments or concerns as soon as possible.

 - How are parents involved in the setting?
 How can I be involved?

 There are many external agencies that can also provide parents with information and advice regarding any issues they may have.
-These can be accessed on the Safeguarding Board website.
+These can be accessed on the Safeguarding Board website or via a staff member or the senior leadership team.

 - What do I I do if I want to make a complaint?

-Please refer to complaints policy on the school website.
+Please refer to the complaints policy on the school website.

 - What other support Is available to parents and how can I contact them?

-Parents are welcome to contact the class teacher/SENco team or the Head Teacher
+Parents are welcome to contact the class teacher, SENCo or the Head Teacher

 Stoke-on-Trent Safeguarding Children Board Tel: (01782) 235100 E-mail: email@example.com Web: http://www.safeguardingchildren.stoke.gov.uk/ccm/portal/